AaronPacheco24/gui-telescope-drone/README.md

 ## Direction  - For the team taking over
 - Ensure compatibility with Other OS
 - Interface wtih program from Sam  - thecodedkid.
 Which places files in directory.
-- Feel free to contact me (Aaron Pacheco) until May 20th via discord: "lairon."
+- Feel free to contact me (Aaron Pacheco) until May 20th 2024 via discord: "lairon." or by text (562) 656-6092.
+Tell me who you are if you decide to text.

 ## Resources